 7. You Could Lose Out by Mistiming Your Social Security Benefits

-Start taking Social Security payments before your full retirement age, and you’ll permanently decrease your monthly payment.
-Wait until age 70, and you’ll get more money with each check.
+Start taking Social Security payments before your full retirement age and you’ll permanently decrease your monthly payment.
+Wait until age 70 and you’ll get more money with each check.

 8. You Might Regret Skipping Your Roth Contribution

-The younger you are, the more you can benefit from Roth accounts because they’re funded with after-tax dollars, which accumulate investment earnings tax-free for the life of the investment, said Ritt.
+The younger you are, the more you can benefit from Roth accounts because they’re funded with after-tax dollars, which accumulate investment earnings tax-free for the life of the investment, Ritt said.
 That makes them a great option if you expect to have a higher tax rate in retirement than you do now.
 By tapping your Roth account before your taxable account, you decrease the amount of distributed funds you’ll pay tax on for that year.

-9. You’ll Have Numerous Financial Issues to Consider
+9. You’ll Have Numerous Financial Issues To Consider

-“Those nearing retirement and those that have just begun retirement face the challenge of planning cash flows for their new lifestyle,” said Scott Smith, a certified financial planner with Olympia Ridge Personal Financial Advisers in Rochester Hills, Mich.
+“Those nearing retirement and those that have just begun retirement face the challenge of planning cash flows for their new lifestyle,” said Scott Smith, a certified financial planner with Olympia Ridge Personal Financial Advisers in Rochester Hills, Michigan.

-Before you tap your IRA or brokerage account, Smith suggested creating a five-year cash flow plan, which should consider the tax repercussions of distributing from your pension, annuity, Social Security, retirement savings and even available part-time income.
+Before you tap your IRA or brokerage account, Smith suggested creating a five-year cash-flow plan, which should consider the tax repercussions of distributing from your pension, annuity, Social Security, retirement savings and even available part-time income.

-10. You’ll Probably Need to Supplement Your Medicare
+10. You’ll Probably Need To Supplement Your Medicare

 Many procedures aren’t covered by Medicare, including dental, hearing, vision and long-term care in an assisted-living or nursing facility.
 Many retirees also face unexpectedly high deductibles and co-pays.